 About WEBA Natural Products

-Lydia had always suffered from dry, sensitive skin and hair.
+Founder Lydia Diaz had always suffered from dry, sensitive skin and hair.
 Through the years, she developed an extreme sensitivity to the synthetic chemicals found in every product that she used.
 From perfumes and lotions to cleaning products and food, she could no longer tolerate them.
 She would often develop headaches and watery eyes without understanding why she felt so miserable.
-She began to speculate that perhaps others were as sensitive as she was, and that they would benefit from having locally made, naturally derived products.
+Her research revealed that there is a condition called ideopathic environmental intolerance, and that as many as 40% of the population might suffer some of its symptoms.
+She began to speculate that perhaps others were as sensitive as she was, and that they would benefit from using naturally derived products.
 So she embarked on a quest to learn all that she should about herbal remedies, plant-based treatments, and ancient practices.
 She also wanted products that were not tested on animals or harmful to the environment.

 Most importantly, Lydia strives for a zero-waste manufacturing process where everything is reused, repurposed, and/or recyclable, from leftover soap to the packaging used for her products.
-Paper goods had to be tree-free or made from recycled fibers.
-The environmental impact of the business is very important to this Founder.
+Paper goods must be tree-free or made from recycled fibers.
+The environmental impact of the business is very important to Lydia and Marvin.

 After Lydia began cold-calling stores, her products ended up in over 30 locations, and people bought them!
-It was a revelation for this Bronx girl who had always wanted to create something both beautiful and practical that would address her sensitivities.
+It was a revelation for this Latina from New York City who had always wanted to create something both beautiful and practical that would address her sensitivities.
 But she wanted to do more, so she began donating bar soaps to a local food pantry.
 Unfortunately, food stamps do not cover personal care products, which always bothered Lydia.
 After all, don’t people need to be clean?